jswymer/mydoctest/articles/madeira-how-setup-email.md

 <properties
-	pageTitle="Set up Email| Financials"
+	pageTitle="How to: Set up Email| Financials"
-    description="Describes how to configure the company's SMTP server to send and receive email, alternatively how to use the Office 365 server settings that were cqreated with the Dynamics 365 subscription." services="project-madeira"
+    description="Describes how to use the company's SMTP server to send and receive email within Financials, alternatively how to use the email server settings that were created with the Office 365 subscription." services="project-madeira"
 	documentationCenter=""
 	authors="SorenGP"/>